Suicide Prevention Classes

 Question, Persuade, Refer (QPR)

 Learn the three steps anyone can take to help prevent suicide.
 Just like CPR, QPR is an emergency response to someone in crisis and can save lives.
 QPR is the most widely taught gatekeeper training program in the United States, and more than one million adults have been trained in classroom settings in 48 states.
 This one-hour class is for members of the community over the age of 16 who want to learn best practices in suicide prevention.
+This class is now also available in Spanish.
 Click here for scheduled classes.

 Applied Suicide Intervention Skills Training (ASIST)